remicres/otbtf/doc/APPLICATIONS.md

+# Description of applications

+This section introduces the new OTB applications provided in OTBTF.

-## PatchesExtraction
+## Patches extraction

-This application performs the extraction of patches in images from a vector data containing points.
+The `PatchesExtraction` application performs the extraction of patches in images from a vector data containing points.
-The OTB sampling framework can be used to generate the set of selected points.
-After that, you can use the **PatchesExtraction** application to perform the sampling of your images.
+Each point locates the **center** of the **central pixel** of the patch.
+For patches with even size of *N*, the **central pixel** corresponds to the pixel index *N/2+1* (index starting at 0).
-We denote _input source_ an input image, or a stack of input images or channels (which will be concatenated: they must have the same size).
+We denote one _input source_, either an input image, or a stack of input images that will be concatenated (they must have the same size).
 The user can set the `OTB_TF_NSOURCES` environment variable to select the number of _input sources_ that he wants.
 For example, for sampling a Time Series (TS) together with a single Very High Resolution image (VHR), two sources are required:
  - 1 input images list for time series,